Ideal Candidates for Breast Implants

 Picking the right implant size, dimensions and shape is the most important decision and is made during consultation.
 Each implant has several dimensions, like the height, width and projection, and a corresponding volume.
 It all starts with what size you’re looking to be.
 After this is determined, breast measurements are taken and you will be given time to try on different silicone implant sizers that are designed to be fitted inside a bra to see how your new size will look in clothes.
 A 3D camera is available to simulate the different implant and size options available to you.
 Once you’ve chosen a desired implant size, the final step is to make sure that the implant size you’ve chosen is suitable for your body and breast dimensions.
 Based on the size you choose and your breast dimensions, all of the numbers are put together to pick the implant that will give you the best results and accomplish your goals.

-During your consultation in our Chicago, IL office, Dr. Alghoul will evaluate every factor necessary to ensure that the proper implant size is chosen which will give you beautiful, long lasting results.
+During your consultation for breast implants in our Chicago, IL office, Dr. Alghoul will evaluate every factor necessary to ensure that the proper implant size is chosen which will give you beautiful, long lasting results.

 Incisions Used in Breast Augmentation

 There are two incision options available to breast augmentation patients – the inframammary incision or the axillary incision.
 The inframammary incision is placed on the crease under the breast, also called the inframammary fold.
 This is the most commonly used approach and the scar is well hidden.
 The axillary incision is made in the armpit and therefore is smaller and uses endoscopic instruments to create a pocket.